Find out how to leave a comment on a blog post or submit a blog idea.

 Contributions to the blog will be published at the discretion of the blog editor.
 By contributing to the blog, you agree to the blog editor making minor stylistic changes (grammar, spellings, clarity etc) to your contribution.
 The blog editor will not make any major changes to the submission without the author’s permission.

 - LSE History Blog posts are generally 600-1200 words and should include an introduction and conclusion.
 Longer posts may benefit from subheadings.
-Topics should have a clear LSE history connection.
+Topics should have a clear connection to LSE history or the LSE Library archives.
 If you’re not sure about your topic, please get in touch before producing a draft.
 Our main aim is to create an accessible and interesting history of LSE.
-Therefore please write a natural style and avoid overly formal or academic language.
+Therefore please write in a natural style and avoid overly formal or academic language.

 - Please send your draft as a Word document.
 Include any links to relevant videos or podcasts, or back to research papers and other sources.
 Provide any suitable images or charts as jpgs and include full image credits.
 Include a headshot and short biographical note to accompany the piece.